kenhkan/angular-curve/README.md

    generate documentation for you, docco-style: `pip pygments`
 4. Get NPM deps: `npm install`
 5. Get Bower deps: `bower install`
-6. Replace `myApplication` with your app name in `app/assets/loader.js` and script files under `app/`.
-This will be automated in a setup script in the future (#4).
-7. Your entry point is at `app/assets/index.html`, add any static references here and a copy of which will be produced upon building to `404.html` to ensure not-found errors are catched by AngularJS.
+6. In `app/assets/index.html`, configure the app by specifying your app name, base URL, etc. This file is the entry point.
+Add any static references here and a copy of which will be produced upon building to `404.html` to ensure not-found errors are catched by AngularJS.

 Or, if you're on a POSIX (*nix and Mac) system, run the one-line setup script